petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/managing-clarity-employees.md

 With Liferay, many of these factors are being supported with regards to Identity Management and SSO.
 One key benefit with Clarity's decision to go with Liferay is that integrating IdM and SSO with Liferay is a *configuration activity*, not a development task.
 When tasks like integration with IdMs and SSOs can be achieved without development time and effort, we contribute to several of Clarity's critical success factors simultaneously.

-Liferay’s extensive support for multiple identity management and single-sign on vendors and protocols ensure that even a non-technical user can easily integrate Liferay with existing identity management systems through configuration and with minimal IT involvement.
+Liferay’s extensive support for multiple identity management and single sign-on vendors and protocols ensure that even a non-technical user can easily integrate Liferay with existing identity management systems through configuration and with minimal IT involvement.
 We’ll be focusing on integration with a single vendor in this training, but the process for other vendors will be very similar and we have extensive documentation for all of the configuration options.

 ### Unified Platform and Simplified Maintenance